TERREMEMBER/znbase/docs/content/latest/develop/graphql/hasura.md

 Now that you're done with this exploration, you can clean up the pieces for your next adventure.

-1. Stop the YugabyteDB cluster by running the `yb-ctl stop` command.
+1. Stop the ZNbaseDB cluster by running the `yb-ctl stop` command.

     ```sh
     ./bin/yb-ctl stop
     ```

-    Note: To completely remove all YugabyteDB data/cluster-state you can instead run:
+    Note: To completely remove all ZNbaseDB data/cluster-state you can instead run:

     ```sh
     ./bin/yb-ctl destroy